Corsair VIRTUOSO PRO Headphones Review

 Travel

-The Corsair VIRTUOSO PRO are poor for commuting and travel use.
+The Corsair VIRTUOSO PRO aren't great for travel.
 They're not designed with portability in mind, so their cumbersome, wired design isn't well-suited to journeys.
-While they have a comfortable fit, their open-back design provides very little isolation against ambient noise, and they'll also leak a lot of audio, which can be annoying for other people when you're using them in a public place.
+Although they have a comfortable fit, their open-back design provides minimal isolation against ambient noise.
+They'll also leak a lot of audio, which can be annoying for other people when you're using them in a public place.

 Pros